 that are often both excitingly fresh, and sometimes, shockingly complex.
 It can take up to 12 weeks to crystallize a client’s product vision, and then it’s our job to carry that vision through from start to finish, mobilizing 40+ craftspeople and stakeholders spread across three continents.
-But without the right operating system, requirements get lost in translation, clients lacked a view into progress against the plan, and late-night calls multiply to get everyone on the same page.
+But without the right operating system, requirements get lost in translation, clients lack a view into progress against the plan, and late-night calls multiply to get everyone on the same page.

 Without a system that connects your entire product development lifecycle, work can feel like a game of broken telephone.

-As an Associate Director of Product at Huge, I used Coda to templatize our operating system to ensure our product development process was supercharging the team rather than stifling it.
+As an Associate Director of Product at Huge, I used Coda to templatize our team’s operating system to ensure our product development process was supercharging the team rather than stifling it.
 In 2022, our efforts led to a new gold-standard template for building product: the

 .
 We’ve now used it to deliver some of the smoothest product launches we’ve ever had, while making a considerable impact on our team, clients, and revenue: